 \section{Abstract}

 This paper studies the problem of inferring a $k$-factor, specifically a spanning $k$-regular graph, planted within an \ER random graph $\calG(n,\lambda/n)$.
-We uncover an interesting ``all-something-nothing" phase transition.
-Specifically, we show that as the average degree $\lambda$ surpasses the critical threshold of $1/k$, the inference problem undergoes a transition from almost exact recovery (``all'' phase) to partial recovery (``something'' phase).
-Moreover, as $\lambda$ tends to infinity, the accuracy of recovery diminishes to zero, leading to the onset of the ``nothing'' phase.
-This finding complements the recent result by Mossel, Niles-Weed, Sohn, Sun, and Zadik who established that for certain sufficiently dense graphs, the problem undergoes an ``all-or-nothing'' phase transition, jumping from near-perfect to near-zero recovery.
+We show that as the average degree $\lambda$ surpasses the critical threshold of $1/k$, the inference problem undergoes a transition from almost exact recovery to partial recovery.
+Moreover, as $\lambda$ tends to infinity, the accuracy of recovery diminishes to zero.
 In addition, we characterize the recovery accuracy of a linear-time iterative pruning algorithm and show that it achieves almost exact recovery when $\lambda < 1/k$.
 A key component of our analysis is a two-step cycle construction: we first build trees through local neighborhood exploration and then connect them by sprinkling using reserved edges.
 Interestingly, for proving impossibility of almost exact recovery, we construct $\Theta(n)$ many small trees of size $\Theta(1)$, whereas for establishing the algorithmic lower bound, a single large tree of size $\Theta(\sqrt{n\log n})$ suffices.